In our project, we explore different schemes for studying the dynamics and energetic states of molecular vibrations at temperatures down to 20 mK.

 Johannes Zirkelbach, Burak Gürlek, Masoud Mirzaei, Alexey Shkarin, Tobias Utikal, Stephan Götzinger, Vahid Sandoghdar

-The small cross section of Raman scattering has hampered the direct study of this eect at the<br>single molecule level.
-By exploiting the high Franck-Condon factor of a common-mode resonance,<br>choosing a large vibrational frequency dierence in electronic ground and excited states, and operation<br>at T < 2K, we succeed at driving a coherent stimulated Raman transition in a single molecule.<br>We observe and model a spectral splitting that serves as a characteristic signature of the coherent<br>phenomenon at hand.
-Our study sets the ground for exploiting the intrinsically ecient coupling<br>of the vibrational and electronic degrees of freedom in molecules for quantum optical operations in<br>the solid state.
+The small cross-section of Raman scattering poses a great challenge for its direct study at the single-molecule level.
+By exploiting the high Franck-Condon factor of a common-mode resonance, choosing a large vibrational frequency difference in electronic ground and excited states and operating at T<2K, we succeed at driving a coherent stimulated Raman transition in individual molecules.
+We observe and model a spectral splitting that serves as a characteristic signature of the phenomenon at hand.
+Our study sets the ground for exploiting the intrinsic optomechanical degrees of freedom of molecules for applications in solid-state quantum optics and information processing.